Fast and robust parametric and functional learning with Hybrid Genetic Optimisation (HyGO): Introduction

 Within the family of evolutionary algorithms, genetic optimisers stand out as a versatile and robust meta-heuristic for exploring complex search spaces.
 As stochastic methods inspired by natural principles, genetic optimisers operate on populations of candidate solutions that evolve iteratively through selection, crossover, and mutation, effectively balancing exploration of the search space with convergence toward promising optima \citep{Goldberg1989genetics}.
 Genetic optimisers commonly subdivide into two categories based on solution representation: genetic algorithms (GAs) and genetic programming (GP).
 GAs operate on fixed-length parametric vectors, making them particularly well-suited for engineering problems defined over structured parameter domains.
-Their applications range from fluid flow control, such as plasma actuator optimisation for flow reattachment behind a backwards-facing step \citep{Benard2016JetControl} and heat transfer enhancement in wall-bounded turbulent flows \citep{Castellanos2023ControlGen}, to structural engineering design, including the design of 1D vibration-damped beams \citep{Wu2022lGA_example_structures} and performance-driven architectural elements like building roofs \citep{Turrin2011LGA_structure}.
+Their applications range from fluid flow control, such as plasma actuator optimisation for flow reattachment behind a backwards-facing step \citep{Benard2016JetControl}, pulsed jets to minimise aerodynamic drag in a notch-back Ahmed body \citep{he2024active}, upstream actuators for bluff-body wake control \citep{minelli2020upstream}, and heat transfer enhancement in wall-bounded turbulent flows \citep{Castellanos2023ControlGen}, to structural engineering design, including the design of 1D vibration-damped beams \citep{Wu2022lGA_example_structures} and performance-driven architectural elements like building roofs \citep{Turrin2011LGA_structure}.
 GAs also showcased in medical applications such as disease classification \citep{kumar2020medicine}.